phlex-ruby/phlex.fun/handbook/layouts.md

 # Layouts

 In Phlex, _everything is a component_.
 A “view” is just a component that renders an entire HTML document — typically starting with `<doctype html>` and ending with `</html>`.
-Views are also entrypoints where rendering usually begins — they’re typically rendered by controllers.
+Views are also entrypoints — they’re typically rendered directly from controllers.

 In this world of components, where do _layouts_ fit in?
 Rails’ built-in view library, ActionView, has a special concept of layouts where they are separate from the rest of your views/partials and treated differently.
 ActionView renders the views and partials first and then wraps the view in a layout right at the end.